 Another point to consider when asking if a DVC resale is worth it is the member benefits.
 Currently, owners must have purchased at least 150 points directly from DVC to be eligible for the Blue Membership card.
 The Blue Membership card grants owners discounts on dining and shopping within the Walt Disney World company.

 Many owners will purchase a mix of direct points from DVC and DVC resale points.
 That way, you can have all of the same benefits of Disney Vacation Club and still add additional points to your contract at a discount.
-If you find that you don’t have enough points to enjoy the vacations you truly want to, it’s probably more worth it to buy DVC resale at that point.
+If you find that you don’t have enough points to enjoy the vacations you truly want to, it’s probably more worth it to buy a Disney timeshare resale at that point.

 Disney Vacation Club Points for Sale